walkie/tit-for-tat/t4t/README.md

 ## Examples and documentation

-- The companion crate [t4t-games][games-crate] provides a few example games and strategies.
 - See the [crate documentation on docs.rs][t4t-docs] for documentation and code examples.
+- The companion crate [t4t-games][games-crate] provides games and strategies implemented with this crate.

 ## Reach out